On the fist day of Christmas, my true love and I decided to gift one another for twelve days.

 On the eighth day of Christmas, my true love gave to me, eight miniature liquor bottles.

-“You’re in luck,” she said, entering the living room.
-“There’s been a mix-up, and the strippers won’t be here as planned.”
+“There’s been a mix up,” she said.
+“The strippers won’t be here as planned.”

-I concealed my disappointment.
-Of all the things to fall through, our nine ladies dancing would have to be it.
-I rose from the couch and went to my turntable in the corner.
-Glass of eggnog rum in hand, I played my favorite Christmas record, John Denver & The Muppets: A Christmas Together.
-My true love approached, and we embraced as the Muppets filled the room with holiday cheer.
+Of all the things to fall through, our nine ladies dancing was it.
+I rose from the couch with a glass of rum-nog in hand and played my John Denver & The Muppets record to much holiday cheer.

-“Twelve days really are too much,” I told her.
-“How about a normal Christmas next year?”
+“Twelve days really are too much, don’t you think?”
+I spoke.
+“How about we just celebrate a normal Christmas?”